-Each exhibition features near-identical works in hue: clearly another deliberately-imposed restriction from Oehlen.
+Each exhibition features works with a near-identical yellow hue: clearly another deliberately-imposed restriction from Oehlen.
 Each work consists of two rectangular pieces of alubond, put together to form a square, with each side 2.6 metres long.
 Each uses oil and lacquer.
-Each has an annoyingly, deliberately throwaway title: Operation Radication, Bam Bam (below), Natty Dread Something: more goading from the artist.
+Each has an annoyingly, deliberately throwaway title: Operation Radication, Bam Bam (below), Natty Dread Something.
+Hard not to see that as more audience-goading from the artist.

 They’re mainly portraying black “tree branches” - part of Oehlen’s long-running Baumbilder (tree painting) sequence.